 Mobile apps, surveys, and social listening are three ways to gain insight into attendee engagement.
 Kissmetrics has some useful strategies for leveraging those methods.

-In all, there are at least ten methods that companies use to measure ROI or engagement including:
+In all, there are at least ten methods that consulting companies use to measure ROI or engagement including:

 - Revenue Generated

 - Pipeline influenced

 There is only one way to find out if the ROI justifies an event and that’s by doing it and measuring the results.
 Recent statistics bear out that it is generally worth the effort and expense.

 A survey conducted with decision-makers from 151 companies with 1,000 or more employees revealed that 76.8% rated event marketing 4 and 5 out of 5 stars for driving business related results such as pipeline acceleration and demand generation.